-It is to be noted that the storm events are not filtered out of the data, which means that the ramping events that occur during the cut-out and the cut-in phases of storms are included in the statistics presented.
+It is to be noted that the storm events are not filtered out of the data from the first section, which means that the ramping events that occur during the cut-out and the cut-in phases of storms are included in the statistics presented.
 However:

-- In order to isolate the ramping events which are not due to storms, section 8.4 of DTU's report shows the same results but only for those days when the maximum daily wind speeds is below 20 m/s. - The time series delivered by DTU to Elia in addition to the statistics were used to evaluate the impact on realtime system operations for specific events, allowing to make a clear distinction between ramping and storm events.
+- In order to isolate the ramping events which are not due to storms, the second section 8.4 of DTU's report shows the same-results but only for those days when the maximum daily wind speeds is below 20 m/s. - The time series delivered by DTU to Elia in addition to the statistics were used to evaluate the impact on real-time system operations for specific events, allowing to make a clear distinction between ramping and storm events.